-Beyond fashion, which is a huge growth area, McKeegan noted that home décor, in particular, is a massive opportunity.
-In 2020, the current worldwide market is work roughly $664 billion, and right now only a fraction of that is produced digitally.
+McKeegan noted that home décor is a massive opportunity.
+In 2020, the worldwide market was worth roughly $664 billion, and only a fraction of that was produced digitally.
 Furniture makes up the largest chunk of the market, at 36%, followed by bedding at 14% and drapes at 12%.
 Other textile segments within this category include rugs and carpets, kitchen and dining, and bath products such as towels.

 Part of what is holding digital back from penetrating into the home décor market, McKeegan noted, is the substrates.
 Wide-format and wallpaper, the two textile applications most likely to be digital, use just a fraction of the substrates the home décor market pulls from.
 As both the ink technologies and substrates themselves improve, that will be one of the driving factors to digital adoption in this space.

 Digital addresses many of the challenges facing brands and companies that use textiles.
 Compared to analog, traditional methods, digital: